aimldl/envs-and-tools/kubernetes/how_to/install_kubernetes_on_raspberry_pi.md

 ## Choice of Kubernetes flavor

-Flavors of Kubernetes are available for Raspberry Pi.
+Flavors of Kubernetes are available.

 * The vanilla Kubernetes (denoted as k8s)
 * [k3s](https://k3s.io/): lightweight Kubernetes for resource-constrained edge devices